-I met some of the owners and to a person they were warm, gracious and generous.
+I visited Highland Tap & Burger (@HighlandTapDen) in the Highlands neighborhood that is situated just southeast of downtown Denver and met some of the owners and to a person they were warm, gracious and generous.
 They’ve worked hard to put together a place that while still a casual atmosphere where people can catch a game, will also hold promise of something other than fried foods and processed meats.
 They also offer a wide selection of craft brews for their clients and I’m sure if I really liked beer that would mean a lot to me!
 As long as they keep this cocktail on the menu, I’m good. :) Thanks Juan, Katie, Kevin, Kris and Brad…your generosity and welcoming presence did not go unnoticed!

 That Moscow attribution is simply a reflection of the notion that vodka is a Russian product.
 No more.
 The vodka used for this cocktail is Spring 44 Honey Vodka from Spring 44 Distilling, Inc (@Spring44spirits) in Loveland, CO.
 I had a lovely conversation with one of their owners who agreed to have a bottle of this fabulous vodka on site at the Highland Tap & Brew for me to pickup and that luck was doubled when the folks at Highland Tap & Brew gave me two of the gorgeous copper mugs they had engraved especially for this cocktail.
 I tried one onsite and was completely hooked.
 Line and sinker.
 I made two for this post and in something out of character, I did not share.
 Nope…all mine.
 Hic.